elastos/Elastos.ELA/README.md

 ```

 If you would like to learn more about what other JSON RPC APIs are available for the node, please check out the [JSON RPC API](docs/jsonrpc_apis.md)

+## Contribution

+We welcome contributions to the Elastos ELA Project.

+## Acknowledgments

+A sincere thank you to all teams and projects that we rely on directly or indirectly.

+## License

+This project is licensed under the terms of the [MIT license](https://github.com/elastos/Elastos.ELA/blob/master/LICENSE).